Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     zoom the map in, showing 10km features when zoomed out, then 2km, then 1km when zoomed in.
 This setting is automatic when using a map source mode.

-    A special value called `metric` can be specified for any option.
+    A special value called `metric` can be specified for any style option.
 For non-aggregated data, this is the `location.coordinate_uncertainty_in_meters` value.
 For aggregated data, this value is set to an indication of the number of documents in the current bucket (i.e. the number of occurrences represented by the current feature).
 It is